soke-dev/100-days-of-move/demos/Day2-Counter_Move/README.md

 # Counter Movement
 ## Overview
-This guide provides a comprehensive overview of implementing a basic counter in Move, covering definition, initialization, and functions for incrementing and decrementing the counter.
+This guide provides a comprehensive overview of implementing a basic counter in Move, covering definition, initialization, functions for incrementing and decrementing the counter, testing and deployment to movement testnet

 ## Prerequisites
 Ensure you have either the Movement CLI installed.
-If not, you can install  the Movement CLI from the [Movement CLI Installation Guide](https://movement.dev/docs/movement-cli).
+If not, you can install  the Movement CLI from the [Movement CLI Installation Guide](https://movement.dev/docs/movement-cli), or follow my instructions to [install on Windows](https://github.com/soke-dev/100-days-of-move/blob/main/docs/MoveCLIonWSL.md)

 ### Required Imports
 ```move